fastrgv/Asud/README.md

 -----------------------------------------------------------------------------------------------------

 ### Key-Cell-View
-If you have reduced the candidates as much as possible, then you likely have many cells with only 2 or 3 candidates.
-For such cells you can select the cell with the mouse, then use the k-key.
-This, last-resort **Key-Cell** test searches the ramifications of selecting each digit, which might lead to a logical contradiction.
+If you have reduced the candidates as much as possible with other methods, but still need help, you can select any cell with the mouse, then use the k-key.
+This, last-resort **Key-Cell** test searches the ramifications of selecting each digit in the cell, which might lead to a logical contradiction.
 If so, the digit is shown in RED, indicating it should be removed.
 A contradiction appears in the form of a cell that would become empty outlined in blue.
-The logic for that contradiction appears in the console-terminal window.
+The logic sequence for that contradiction appears in the terminal window.

 If no blue cells appear, then you will have to try something else.
 **Key-Cell** is a cheap equivalent to a combination of advanced methods (like 3Dmedusa,